juju/juju/acceptancetests/README.md

   * Now you can run the test with:
      * ```$ ./assess_model_migration.py lxd . . .```

+Alternatively one can run:
+` ./assess model_migration` which sets the environments with some defaults `(lxd, bionic, tempdir..)` and respective folders.
 ### Quick run using AWS

 See [(Use of environments.yaml below)](#envs) and [(Use of credentials.yaml below)](#envs-creds) for a full explanation of the files used here.